-Document properties, Protection property sheet
+Document properties, Protection tab

-The Protection property sheet in the File > Properties dialog box allows you to apply document protection to the current document.
+The Protection tab in the File > Properties dialog box allows you to apply document protection to the current document.

 Opening and/or saving a protected document is possible only following the entry of a correct password.
 Documents with read protection are also encrypted, so that they cannot be examined with programs other than PlanMaker.